How To Apply for a Patent

 “Patents are intended to cover inventions – not quite ideas.
 It has to be some sort of technological innovation or some novel improvement over what already exists,” says Pheiffer.

-Additionally, simply suggesting you have an idea for an invention is not enough.
+Additionally, merely suggesting you have an invention idea is not enough.
 You must put your ideas into practice through some new machine, process, formula, or material.

 The most common type of patent is the utility patent.
 Utility patents protect an inventor’s rights in new and useful: